CraftTweaker/CraftTweaker-Documentation/docs/Getting_Started.md

 ## Introduction

 Ever went into building a modpack and then found that just throwing in a bunch of mods didn't give you an integrated experience?
 As mods are developed relatively independently from each other, one may feel overpowered in comparison to the other.
 Or you may believe that there would be a better recipe for some of the items.
 Or perhaps you'd want to remove an item from the game without having to remove the entire mod.
 Or you may discover that some ore dictionary entries have too many or too few items.
-Now you can do all of that - each with just a single instruction to MineTweaker.
+Now you can do all of that - each with just a single instruction to CraftTweaker.

 In addition to the core functionality provided to support Vanilla minecraft, mod integration libraries are provided with the mod to enable you to not only modify vanilla recipes, but also the mod machine recipes and mod behavior.